 Are you a row crop producer whose operation has been directly impacted by the coronavirus pandemic?
 USDA is implementing updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
 This is part of a larger initiative to improve USDA pandemic assistance to producers.

-USDA’s Farm Service Agency is currently accepting new and modified CFAP 2 applications.
-USDA re-opened CFAP 2 signup beginning April 5, 2021.
-Signup will close on October 12, 2021.
+[This page has been archived.]
+The signup period for USDA’s Coronavirus Food Assistance Program 2 (CFAP 2) is closed.
+USDA’s Farm Service Agency re-opened CFAP 2 signup beginning April 5, 2021.
+Signup closed on October 12, 2021.

 Agriculture Secretary Tom Vilsack announced on March 24 the U.S. Department of Agriculture will begin providing additional financial assistance to farmers, ranchers, and producers impacted by COVID-19 market disruptions.
 Resources for these payments were approved by Congress in fiscal years 2020 and 2021.